Team-silvortex/.github/profile/README.md

 This is not a product suite.

-Each project is developed based on its own constraints and direction.
+Each project evolves under its own constraints and direction.
 Cross-project integration may happen in the future, but is not a current goal.

 The focus is on building working systems, not presenting a unified framework.
+Practical correctness and system behavior are prioritized over presentation.